Makakilo Mala 1

 No analysis available

-Pool is strongly supported by both the historical MLS amenities and the current public remarks.
-At least 6 listings explicitly mention a pool, often in shared community terms such as 'community pool,' 'large pool,' 'association pool,' and 'wonderful pool,' indicating this is a building/community amenity rather than a one-off unit feature.
-The consistency across multiple listings suggests this is not just copy-paste checkbox noise.
+Pool is strongly supported by both the historical MLS amenities and the current remarks.
+At least 6 listings explicitly mention a pool, including phrases like "community pool," "large pool," "association pool," and "wonderful pool," across multiple agents and listings.
+The repeated mentions suggest this is a real shared building/community amenity rather than a copy-paste error.

 No analysis available